 There is a lighting fixture above the dresser (over the mirror) on each side of the room.
 Additionally, there is task lighting in the hutch component of your desk.
 Many students do choose to bring an additional lamp.

-Rooms in Baldwin, Hansen, Neale and Steiner Halls also have lighting down the middle of the ceiling in their room.
+Rooms in Baldwin, Burroughs, Hansen, Knutzen, Neale, Steiner, Thomson and Watson residence halls also have lighting down the middle of the ceiling in their room.

 There are two data jacks in each room.